opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 group_by=my_field1,my_field2 as my_field
 ```

-The group by clause can be used in aggregations search API as the parameter group_by.
+The group by clause can be used in aggregations of the search API as the parameter `group_by`.

-It creates groups from data depending on a `group by expression`.
+The group by clause creates groups from data depending on a group by expression.

-A group by clause can contains:
+A group by clause can contain:

-- a single `group by expression`
+- a single group by expression
-- a list of comma-separated `group by expressions`.
+- a list of comma-separated group by expressions.

-Like selects, a group by expression can have an AS statement to give it a label.
+Like selects, a group by expression can have an `AS` statement to give it a label.

-List of group by expressions:
+A group by expression can be:

-- field
+- a field
-- static range
+- a static range
-- equi range
+- an equi range
-- date function
+- a date function
+- a date format

 <div class=“clearfix”></div>
 ### Group by field